mewhhaha/import-map-frontends/README.md

 ## How does this work?

 The original idea is basically the same as lazy-loading JavaScript from a different location that can be deployed separately.
 This is quite easy, but the issue occurs when attempting to pull in different versions of `react` where the whole application will break.
 This _can_ be resolved by simply referencing the same `react` from a CDN somewhere, however this risks breaking the application if they start to accidentally reference different versions.
-Instead in this example we keep the imports form `react` and `react-dom` external.
+Instead in this example we keep the imports from `react` and `react-dom` external.
 Below is what's built for the `@example/micro` package, and you can see that the `react` imports have remained in the built bundle.

 ```js
 import { useState } from "react";